The only IQF pepper supplier that owns and operates it’s own processing plants in the USA and Mexico.

 Color Variety

-Green peppers are actually a premature fruit.
-When left on the plant longer, they will turn a different color depending on the variety.
-All red bell peppers start as green first.
+Green bell peppers are actually a premature fruit.
+All bell peppers start out as green first.
+When left on the plant long enough, they will turn a different color depending on the variety.
+A red bell pepper starts as green first.
+Yellow bell peppers start as green also but are breed specifically for yellow color and do not turn red at any point.